andrewt3000/DL4NLP/README.md

 Cho et al. 2014 Breakthrough deep learning paper on machine translation.
 Introduces basic sequence to sequence model which includes two rnns, an encoder for input and a decoder for output.

 [Neural Machine Translation by jointly learning to align and translate](http://arxiv.org/pdf/1409.0473v6.pdf)
-Bahdanau, Cho 2014.  "comparable to the existing state-of-the-art phrase-based system on the task of English-to-French translation."
+Bahdanau, Cho, Bengio 2014.  "comparable to the existing state-of-the-art phrase-based system on the task of English-to-French translation."
 Implements attention mechanism.
 [English to French Demo](http://104.131.78.120/)

 [Sequence to Sequence Learning with Neural Networks](http://arxiv.org/pdf/1409.3215v3.pdf)